 Scotiabank’s StartRight® program, however, offers you the chance to obtain your first credit card without providing a credit history beforehand.
 This will help get you started on building your credit in Canada.
 Once you’ve been approved for a credit card, it’s important to use it responsibly in order to build a good credit score.

-What’s more, if you set up your banking through the StartRight® program, you’ll get over $300 in banking benefits and up to $5,000 in a credit limit on a Scotiabank credit card! *
+What’s more, if you set up your banking through the StartRight® program, you can bank without monthly account fees and get up to $5,000 in a credit limit on a Scotiabank credit card!*

 Before applying for a credit card, it’s important to decide which type of card will suit your needs.
 Some credit cards have low annual interest rates (less than 19.99% on purchases), while others may have low or no annual fees.
 Other cards offer rewards such as cash back, which means that you earn back a percentage of whatever money you spend on your everyday purchases.